TECHTechnology Tips

 a colocation service provider, prioritize providers that regularly undergo audits by third parties.

-vendor before signing up for their service.
-Also, find if they are willing to lend support during a
+security of your infrastructure.
+Ensure you check your prospective vendor’s attestation reports before signing up for their service.
+Also, find if they are willing to lend support during.

 4) Security